Rockerby/Umbraco.BackOfficeEditorView/readme.md

 `dotnet add package Arjo.UmbracoBackOfficeEditorView`

 ## How to use
 After installing the package you will see an icon next to the name bar of the content.
-You'll be immediately notification when another user is viewing that content, either before the start or during your session.
+You'll be immediately notified when another user is viewing that content, either before the start or during your session.
 Simply click the icon to see who the other editors are.

 To add a locking feature so that other editors can't edit the content while you are, add the following to your appSettings.json: